Climate of India: Winter

 There is a huge variation in the climatic conditions of Himachal Pradesh due to variation in altitude (450–6500 metres).
-The climate varies from hot and subtropical humid (450–900 metres) in the southern low tracts, warm and temperate (900–1800 metres), cool and temperate (1900–2400 metres) and cold glacial and alpine (2400–4800 meters) in the northern and eastern elevated mountain ranges.
+The climate varies from hot and subtropical humid (450–900 metres) in the southern low tracts, warm and temperate (900–1800 metres), cool and temperate (1900–2400 metres) and cold glacial and alpine (2400–4800 metres) in the northern and eastern elevated mountain ranges.
 By October, nights and mornings are very cold.
 Snowfall at elevations of nearly 3000 m is about 3 m and lasts from December start to March end.
 Elevations above 4500 m support perpetual snow.
 The spring season starts from mid February to mid April.
 The weather is pleasant and comfortable in the season.
 The rainy season starts at the end of the month of June.
 The landscape lushes green and fresh.
 During the season streams and natural springs are replenished.
 The heavy rains in July and August cause a lot of damage resulting in erosion, floods and landslides.
 Out of all the state districts, Dharamshala receives the highest rainfall, nearly about 3400 mm.
 Spiti is the driest area of the state, where annual rainfall is below 50 mm.
 The five Himalayan states (Ladakh, Jammu and Kashmir in the extreme north, Himachal Pradesh, Uttarakhand, Sikkim and Arunachal Pradesh in far east) and Northern West Bengal experience heavy snowfall, Manipur and Nagaland are not located in the Himalayas but experience occasional snowfall; in Ladakh, Himachal Pradesh and Jammu and Kashmir, blizzards occur regularly, disrupting travel and other activities.